$1.35 EPS Expected for NorthWestern Co. (NASDAQ:NWE) This Quarter

-Brokerages expect NorthWestern Co.
-(NASDAQ:NWE) to post earnings per share (EPS) of $1.35 for the current fiscal quarter, according to Zacks.
-Zero analysts have issued estimates for NorthWestern’s earnings.
+Brokerages forecast that NorthWestern Co.
+(NASDAQ:NWE) will post earnings per share (EPS) of $1.35 for the current quarter, Zacks reports.
+Zero analysts have made estimates for NorthWestern’s earnings.
 NorthWestern reported earnings per share of $1.19 during the same quarter last year, which would suggest a positive year-over-year growth rate of 13.4%.
-The firm is expected to announce its next earnings report on Wednesday, February 10th.
+The company is scheduled to announce its next earnings report on Wednesday, February 10th.

-According to Zacks, analysts expect that NorthWestern will report full-year earnings of $3.36 per share for the current financial year, with EPS estimates ranging from $3.35 to $3.36.
-For the next year, analysts expect that the company will post earnings of $3.50 per share.
-Zacks Investment Research’s earnings per share averages are a mean average based on a survey of research firms that that provide coverage for NorthWestern.
+On average, analysts expect that NorthWestern will report full year earnings of $3.36 per share for the current financial year, with EPS estimates ranging from $3.35 to $3.36.
+For the next fiscal year, analysts forecast that the company will post earnings of $3.50 per share.
+Zacks’ earnings per share calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for NorthWestern.

-NorthWestern (NASDAQ:NWE) last posted its quarterly earnings results on Wednesday, October 21st.
-The company reported $0.59 EPS for the quarter.
-The firm had revenue of $280.61 million for the quarter.
-NorthWestern had a net margin of 13.32% and a return on equity of 8.05%.
+NorthWestern (NASDAQ:NWE) last issued its quarterly earnings data on Wednesday, October 21st.
+The company reported $0.59 earnings per share for the quarter.
+NorthWestern had a return on equity of 8.05% and a net margin of 13.32%.
+The firm had revenue of $280.61 million during the quarter.

-In other NorthWestern news, CEO Robert C. Rowe sold 2,700 shares of the business’s stock in a transaction that occurred on Thursday, October 15th.
-The stock was sold at an average price of $50.44, for a total value of $136,188.00.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Company insiders own 1.17% of the company’s stock.
+In other NorthWestern news, CEO Robert C. Rowe sold 2,700 shares of NorthWestern stock in a transaction on Thursday, October 15th.
+The stock was sold at an average price of $50.44, for a total transaction of $136,188.00.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+1.17% of the stock is owned by insiders.

 A number of institutional investors have recently made changes to their positions in NWE.
-Amundi Pioneer Asset Management Inc. increased its holdings in NorthWestern by 24.2% in the 1st quarter.
-Amundi Pioneer Asset Management Inc. now owns 71,028 shares of the company’s stock worth $5,002,000 after purchasing an additional 13,818 shares in the last quarter.
-Commonwealth Equity Services LLC bought a new stake in shares of NorthWestern during the second quarter valued at approximately $731,000.
-Goldman Sachs Group Inc. increased its holdings in shares of NorthWestern by 5.3% during the second quarter.
-Goldman Sachs Group Inc. now owns 417,493 shares of the company’s stock valued at $22,761,000 after acquiring an additional 21,146 shares in the last quarter.
-Bank of Montreal Can increased its holdings in shares of NorthWestern by 37.6% during the second quarter.
-Bank of Montreal Can now owns 22,596 shares of the company’s stock valued at $1,184,000 after acquiring an additional 6,176 shares in the last quarter.
-Finally, Federated Hermes Inc. increased its holdings in shares of NorthWestern by 1.9% during the second quarter.
-Federated Hermes Inc. now owns 15,084 shares of the company’s stock valued at $823,000 after acquiring an additional 276 shares in the last quarter.
-Hedge funds and other institutional investors own 85.26% of the company’s stock.
+CI Investments Inc. acquired a new position in shares of NorthWestern during the 3rd quarter valued at $27,000.
+Private Advisor Group LLC acquired a new position in shares of NorthWestern during the 2nd quarter valued at $31,000.
+Orion Portfolio Solutions LLC increased its position in shares of NorthWestern by 1,007.5% during the 2nd quarter.
+Orion Portfolio Solutions LLC now owns 742 shares of the company’s stock valued at $40,000 after purchasing an additional 675 shares during the period.
+Harbor Investment Advisory LLC increased its position in shares of NorthWestern by 97.3% during the 3rd quarter.
+Harbor Investment Advisory LLC now owns 868 shares of the company’s stock valued at $42,000 after purchasing an additional 428 shares during the period.
+Finally, Stockman Wealth Management Inc. increased its position in shares of NorthWestern by 6.3% during the 3rd quarter.
+Stockman Wealth Management Inc. now owns 4,200 shares of the company’s stock valued at $204,000 after purchasing an additional 250 shares during the period.
+85.26% of the stock is currently owned by hedge funds and other institutional investors.

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, December 31st.
-Investors of record on Tuesday, December 15th were issued a dividend of $0.60 per share.
-This represents a $2.40 dividend on an annualized basis and a yield of 4.23%.
-The ex-dividend date was Monday, December 14th.
-NorthWestern’s dividend payout ratio is currently 70.18%.
+The business also recently declared a quarterly dividend, which was paid on Thursday, December 31st.
+Investors of record on Tuesday, December 15th were issued a $0.60 dividend.
+This represents a $2.40 annualized dividend and a dividend yield of 4.23%.
+The ex-dividend date of this dividend was Monday, December 14th.
+NorthWestern’s dividend payout ratio (DPR) is 70.18%.

 NorthWestern Company Profile